mrcavalcanti/mosaicoo/docs/sources/auth/azuread.md

 # Azure AD OAuth2 authentication

 The Azure AD authentication allows you to use an Azure Active Directory tenant as an identity provider for Grafana.
-You can use Azure AD Application Roles to assign users and groups to Grafana roles from the Azure Portal.
+You can use Azure AD Application Roles to assign users and groups to Mosaicoo roles from the Azure Portal.
 This topic has the following sections:

 - [Azure AD OAuth2 authentication](#azure-ad-oauth2-authentication)
   - [Create the Azure AD application](#create-the-azure-ad-application)